Did Constantine Change the Sabbath?

 When we undertake a scholarly review of a subject, it is best to start with the primary source material available to us.
 A primary source is a person or object that records historical facts about the time period being examined.
 If someone just writes a book or article and claims “Constantine changed the Sabbath” then that claim is only valid if it is supported by primary source evidence.
 Otherwise, hearsay becomes the basis for fact and no objective truth can be established.

 From primary sources, we are able to draw a degree of certainty about events that happened in a specific time period.
 The more primary sources we have, the greater degree of certainty that can be achieved.
-When it comes to Constantine and the Sabbath, the primary sources are plenteous and broken down into three categories: 1) the laws of the time period, 2) preserved writings about the council of Nicea, and 3) contemporary writers who recorded Constantine’s reign.
+When it comes to Constantine and the Sabbath, the primary sources are broken down into three categories: 1) the laws of the time period, 2) preserved writings about the council of Nicea, and 3) contemporary writers who recorded Constantine’s reign.

 The primary sources regarding laws passed during the reign of Constantine are chiefly contained in two annals of Roman Law.
 The first is called the Codex Theodosianus, and it was issued by Theodosius II in 438.
 The second is the Codex Justinianus, which was issued by Justinian in the 530s.
 These codices are compilations of Roman laws categorized by subject matter.
 English versions of them are available (I have access to both).
-Among the laws issued by Constantine, none mention the Sabbath.
+Among the laws issued by Constantine, none prohibit the Sabbath.

 The Council of Nicea is the second primary source usually cited in regards to this subject.
 To view the proceedings of this council in Latin (with some notes in Greek), one must view volume 2 of Sacrorum conciliorum nova et amplissima collection edited by Joannes Dominicus Mansi in 1759.
 It is listed under the title “Sanctum Concilium Nicaenum Primum Generale” starting on page 635.
 To review details from this council in English, read A history of the Christian Councils from the Original Documents by Charles Joseph Hefele, translated into English by William R Clark, second edition from 1883.
 The historical background starts on page 231, but the canons (with commentary) are found on pages 375-435.
 Not a single canon from Nicea referenced the Sabbath.